Instructor Category: Farrar Williams

 Students in grades 10-12 who would like an alternative core English course or an English or film studies elective.
 At heart, it’s a course for students who like movies and enjoy discussing films.

 Please note!
 I welcome students who struggle with reading and would appreciate an alternative English course as a result.
 I also welcome lovers of literature who want a different type of English class or an elective.
-All students should note that there are readings for class that include essays and two full books (audiobooks are acceptable).
-Students are asked to participate in discussions without exception (via chat or microphone are both acceptable).
-There are also several essay assignments and writing is a core part of the course.
+All students should note that there are readings for class, including essays and two full books (audiobooks are acceptable).
+Students are asked to participate in discussions without exception (via chat or microphone is acceptable).
+There are also several essay assignments, and writing is a core part of the course.

 Prerequisite

-This is a high school course for students grade 10 and up.
-All students should understand the basics of how to write an analytical essay.
+This is a high school course for students in grades 10 and up.
+All students should understand the basics of writing an analytical essay.

 Technology Requirements

-Note that there is no subscription film service required for this course, but students must have access to all films.
-Additionally, we will do a group film watch over Watch Party once per semester and students are strongly urged to participate.
+Note that no subscription film service is required for this course, but students must have access to all films.
+Additionally, we will host a group film watch party once per semester, and students are strongly urged to participate.

 Evaluation and Feedback

-My goal as an educator is always to help your student move forward in their skills with reading, writing, and critical thinking.
+My goal as an educator is always to help your students improve their skills in reading, writing, and critical thinking.
 Students start in different places.
 This is why I give extensive feedback on key writing assignments and make myself available to talk students through tricky assignments if they ask for help.
-The back and forth of the classroom is a big part of how we learn.
+The back-and-forth of the classroom is a big part of how we learn.

 Classes are live and interactive.
 Participation is part of the grade for this course.
 Assignments are marked and returned in a timely fashion.
-I respond to student messages promptly and make myself available for students to schedule short help sessions for assignments and try to reach out to students who are struggling with work.
+I respond to student messages promptly, make myself available to schedule short help sessions for assignments, and try to reach out to students who are struggling with their work.

 Rubrics are provided for all writing assignments.
-Grades reflect completion of all work as well as quality.
-Revision is a focus of the writing in this course and students will be expected to revise all major assignments.
+Grades reflect both completion of all work and quality.
+Revision is a focus of this course, and students will be expected to revise all major assignments.

 Communication